exentio/3D-X2_Filament_Dryer_Modding/README.md

 make it available to everyone.

-**In case of possible variants being sold, double check the PCB images and things like IC models from the schematic images.
+**In case of possible variants being sold, double check the PCB images and things like IC models from the schematics.
+The original firmware dump is not tested, dump your own too.
 I take no responsibility for broken hardware.**

 ### Hardware specifications and other details